Skip to Content

 Influence the player with the ball towards the sideline

-When an offensive player receives the ball in the backcourt, an on-ball defender will typically implement defensive pressure to influence the offensive player with the ball towards a sideline.
+When an offensive player receives the basketball in the backcourt, an on-ball defender will typically implement defensive pressure to influence that player towards a sideline.

 The on-ball defender will essentially use strong defensive principles alongside speed and quickness to keep the player with the ball away from the middle area of the court where it is easier to break the pressure.

-Trap the player with the ball near the sideline
+Trap the offensive player in possession of the basketball near the sideline

-If the on-ball defender is able to successfully force the offensive player with the ball towards a sideline via defensive pressure, then an adjacent off-ball defender will typically execute trap defense with the on-ball defender that implemented defensive pressure.
+If the on-ball defender is able to successfully influence the offensive player in possession of the basketball towards a sideline via defensive pressure, then an adjacent off-ball defender will typically execute trap defense alongside the on-ball defender that implemented defensive pressure.

 As the trap action occurs between the on-ball defender and the adjacent off-ball defender, at least one additional off-ball defender will usually cover the middle area of the court.

-Doing this makes it much more difficult for the player with the ball to throw it to a teammate towards the middle which would effectively break the pressure.
+Doing this makes it much more difficult for the player in possession of the ball to throw it to a teammate towards the middle which would effectively break the pressure.

 Intercept or deflect bad passes

-If the offensive player with the ball attempts to pass it to a teammate at any time during the initial on-ball pressure or during the potential sideline trap, an off-ball defender that is in the vicinity of the passer’s target could step into the passing lane to intercept or deflect that pass.
+If the offensive player in possession of the ball attempts to pass it to a teammate at any time during the initial on-ball pressure or during the potential sideline trap, an off-ball defender that is in the vicinity of the passer’s target could step into the passing lane to intercept or deflect that pass.

 If that occurs, it could lead to possible turnovers and subsequent transition offense scoring options for the team that initially executed the full court pressure.

-The general aspects of pressure defense in the half court consists of an on-ball defender crowding an offensive player with the ball in situations such as when the ball gets dribbled across the half court line, when the offensive player receives the ball but does immediately dribble it, or when the offensive player has just completed dribbling the ball.
+The general aspects of pressure defense in the half court consists of an on-ball defender crowding an offensive player in possession of the ball during situations such as when the ball gets dribbled across the half court line, when the offensive player receives the ball but does immediately dribble it, or when the offensive player has just completed dribbling the ball.

-Furthermore, while an on-ball defender implements pressure, one or more off-ball defenders could provide help defense tactics when it is necessary to do so.
+Furthermore, while an on-ball defender implements pressure, one or more off-ball defenders could provide help defense whenever feasible.

 Implement extended pressure near the half court line

-It is possible to implement extended defensive pressure as soon as the offensive player with the ball dribbles it across the half court line.
+It is possible to implement extended defensive pressure as soon as the offensive player in possession of the ball dribbles it across the half court line.

-When the on-ball defender crowds the offensive player and gets into their space, this could potentially disrupt the player with the ball who would not be able to easily initiate the basketball offense.
+When the on-ball defender crowds that offensive player and gets into their space, this could potentially cause a disruption and that same player may not be able to easily initiate their team’s offensive actions.

-Additionally, when the player with the ball dribbles it across the half court line or any other time it is being dribbled (either in the frontcourt or backcourt) for that matter, that same player with the ball could possibly move too fast due to the on-ball pressure.
+Additionally, when that offensive player dribbles it across the half court line or at any other time the ball is being dribbled, either in the frontcourt or backcourt, that same offensive player could possibly move too fast due to the on-ball pressure.

-If that occurs, then it could lead to turnovers because of ill-advised offensive actions such as an unnecessary dribbling moves or bad passes as the offensive player attempts to alleviate the pressure.
+If that occurs, the result could be a turnover due to ill-advised offensive actions such as an unnecessary dribbling moves or bad passes as the offensive player attempts to alleviate the pressure.

 Implement pressure during triple threat before dribble action

-In certain situations, particularly when the ball is near one of the perimeter areas at the top, wings, or corners, the on-ball defender could implement defensive pressure against the player with the ball, even before that same player dribbles it.
+In certain situations, particularly when the ball is near one of the perimeter areas at the top, wings, or corners, the on-ball defender could implement defensive pressure against the player in possession of the ball, even before that same player dribbles it.

-In this instance, the offensive player would most likely be in the triple threat position in which that same player could dribble, shoot or pass the ball.
+In this instance, the offensive player would most likely be in the triple threat position in which they have the option to dribble, shoot or pass the ball.

 To counter that triple threat action, the on-ball defender that is implementing pressure defense should execute the proper defensive stance, mirror the ball with active hands, and be ready to slide laterally if necessary.